Will Baylor cover the spread vs. Florida? Betting Trends, Record ATS

 Additional Baylor vs Florida Insights & Trends

-- Florida is 2-2 against the spread and 4-1 overall when it scores more than 69.4 points.
+- Florida has put together a 2-2 ATS record and a 4-1 overall record in games it scores more than 69.4 points.

 Bet on this or any college basketball matchup at BetMGM